Guide to MBA Applications • MBA

 What are ‘MBA Goals’ and Why Do They Matter?

-If the underlying premise of every business school application is an argument for “Why MBA, Why Now”, then your goals are going to be a vital part of your application.
+The underlying premise of most business school applications is an argument for ‘why an MBA and why now’, which makes your goals a vital part of your application.
 Business schools see your goals as the best argument for why you need to pursue an MBA at all.
-The lack of a strong, logical and understandable goal trajectory can severely impact your chances of being seriously considered at your target schools.
-Additionally, knowing your goals helps you pick programs that align with your profile and aspirations and thus are a good fit for you.
+The lack of a strong, logical and understandable goal trajectory can severely impact your chances of being seriously considered by your target programme.
+Additionally, knowing your goals helps you pick programmes that align with your profile and aspirations and thus are a good fit for you.
 Take the time early in the process to clearly and cogently articulate a reasonable, realistic goal statement.

 In terms of your short-term goals, the way to formulate these is to start with specific, realistic ideas based on your current set of experiences and pre-MBA work trajectory.
 Specificity is the key to this argument.
-Vague statements like “I want to switch from finance to FinTech” or “I want to go into consulting” or “I plan to start my own company” don’t make a strong argument, because they are quite broad.
+Vague statements like “I want to switch from finance to FinTech” or “I want to go into consulting” or “I plan to start my own company” don’t make a strong argument as they are quite broad.

 Your long-term goals can be less specific, but they should build on your short-term goals and your long-term interests and aspirations.
-Your goal trajectory should be ambitious, but possible, and reveal both your interests and a certain amount of industry knowledge or awareness of what is happening in your desired sector.
+Your goal trajectory should be ambitious, but realistic and reveal both your interests and a certain amount of industry knowledge or awareness of what is happening in your desired sector.

-What happens if my goals change?
 Of course, the reality is that many MBA graduates end up doing something different from their application goal statement.
 So you might ask yourself, well, why does it matter if it’s all going to change anyway?
 Trust us, it does!

 Being able to formulate goals is also a kind of litmus test for you to indicate to yourself if you really need an MBA or not.
-Applicants who can’t make a strong career goal statement are rarely applicants who can prove that they really need an MBA, and it might be time to re-evaluate the decision to apply to business school at all.
+Applicants who can’t make a strong career goal statement are rarely applicants who can prove that they really need an MBA and it might be time to re-evaluate the decision to apply to business school at all.